Male vs Female Cat: What Are The Differences?

 If you are thinking of having more than one cat, you may have people telling you that certain combinations are better than others.
 Specifically, there is anecdotal evidence that male-female combinations are better than male-male or female-female.
 However, a study by Barry and Crowell-Davis (1999) found few differences in positive or negative social behaviors in houses that had only male cats, only female cats, or a combination of male and female cats.
 Male cats were more likely to spend time in the same room as each other, and female cats were never reported to groom other cats, but no other differences were reported.
 Most importantly, the results of this study showed that individual cats vary widely in their social behavior and that individual personality is more important to consider than whether the cats are male or female.

 If you want to have multiple cats in your household, it is easiest to adopt littermates.
 Introducing unfamiliar cats is a long, difficult process because cats are territorial.
-Even if you do the introductions correctly, there is no guarantee that your cats will enjoy each other’s company and become friends, rather than just tolerating each other.
-Adopting littermates helps to ensure you will have two cats that get along and enjoy each other’s company.
-Adopting littermates also helps contribute to proper socialization as the cats learn proper cat behavior from each other.
-They are also able to entertain and play with each other, rather than attacking your feet when they are bored.
+Even if you do the introductions correctly, there is no guarantee that your cats will enjoy each other’s company and become friends rather than just tolerating each other.
+Adopting littermates ensures that you will have two cats that get along and enjoy each other’s company.
+Adopting littermates helps contribute to proper socialization as the cats learn proper cat behavior from each other as well.
+They are also able to entertain and play with each other rather than attacking your feet when they are bored.
 Even if you do not want kittens, finding older littermates that are up for adoption or looking for ‘bonded buddies’ in the shelter is a better bet than adopting two unfamiliar cats.

 Should You Get A Male Or Female Cat?

-In this article we discussed the differences between male and female cats.
 There are a few reported differences between male and female cats both physically and behaviorally.
 But ultimately, the individual cat’s personality is the most important difference.
 Male cats are often larger in size than female cats.
 Some studies have reported that male cats are more affectionate, playful, and social than females, with females being more aggressive towards humans and other animals.
 However, males are more likely to urine mark due to territorial conflicts and are more likely to have urinary tract infections that may require a special diet or medical attention.
-In the end, the choice between a male or a female cat comes down to the personal preference of the owner, and more often than not, the irresistibility of the cat, and the one that tugs at your heartstrings the most.
+In the end, the choice between a male or a female cat comes down to the personal preference of the owner, and more often than not, the irresistibility of the cat.
+Whatever the gender, find the cat that tugs at your heartstrings the most.

 American College of Veterinary Surgeons (ACVS).
 Urinary Obstruction in Male Cats.
 Retrieved May 13, 2019.